Brookings, South Dakota

 Brookings is a city in and the county seat of Brookings County, South Dakota, United States.
+It is located 60 mi north of the state’s largest city, Sioux Falls.
 The population was 23,377 at the 2020 census, making it the fourth most populous city in South Dakota, and was estimated to be 24,312 in 2023.
 It is home to South Dakota State University, the state's largest institution of higher education.
 Also in Brookings are the South Dakota Art Museum, the Children's Museum of South Dakota, the annual Brookings Summer Arts Festival, and the headquarters of several manufacturing companies and agricultural operations.

 History

 Pioneer

 The county and city were both named after one of South Dakota's pioneer promoters, Wilmot Brookings.
 Brookings set out for the Dakota Territory in June 1857.
 He arrived at Sioux Falls on August 27, 1857, and became one of the first settlers there.
 He and his group represented the Western Town Company.
 After a time in Sioux Falls, Brookings and a companion set out for the Yankton area to locate a town in an area that was soon to be ceded by the Native Americans.
 This trip began in January 1858, and the two soon encountered a blizzard that froze Brookings's feet, which both had to be amputated.